Constellation-Labs/awesome-constellation/README.md

 - [Technical outlook | youtube/ConstellationLabs](https://www.youtube.com/watch?v=SsYZF4msXuQ&t=374s) - Brendan (CEO), Wyatt (CTO) and Ryle (VP of Engineering)

-(tbd) ! there are a lot of noteworthy links to paste here!
+(tbd, there are a lot of noteworthy links to paste here!)

 ## FAQ